 Len served in the navy at the end of the Second World War.
 He met his wife Brenda while in the navy and they married in April 1949, having their children Thea in 1950 and David in 1955.
 His wife died in 2010.

 Len worked at engineering firm Westinghouse in Chippenham before leaving to join contract design company Guidar, where he met his future business partner Geoff Hebron.
 They then set up Hebron and Medlock, which served Government departments and the aerospace industry.
-The company now trades as Sitec, with more than 900 staff, and an HQ in Bristol.
+The company later traded as Sitec before being acquired by Belcan in 2019..

 The trust's grants have been mainly concentrated in the Boston, Bath and Bristol areas.
 Len was chairman of the Bristol Engineering Manufacturers' AssociationM and of the Federation of Engineering Design Consultants.